cult-of-coders/grapher/docs/links.md

 It is very likely that you would use SimpleSchema to ensure a data-structure for your documents, and prevent bad data to be inserted.
 This library automatically detects whether you have a schema attached to your collection or not, and will add fields with proper schema definitions.

-Note: in order for this to work, make sure your schema is attached before defining links.
+IMPORTANT!
+In order for this to work without problems, make sure your schema is attached before defining links.

-Appended schemas:
+These are the appended schemas by link type:

 1. One Relationships
 {